Maiale al Latte

 2. Salt and pepper each side of the pork loin.

-3. In a dutch oven just big enough to comfortable hold the pork, warm the oil or bacon fat over medium heat and sear the pork on all sides, starting with the fat cap, until each side is the colour of caramel.
+3. In a dutch oven just big enough to comfortably hold the pork, warm the oil or bacon fat over medium heat and sear the pork on all sides, starting with the fat cap, until each side is the colour of caramel.

 4. Remove the pot from the burner and heat the oven to 275°F

 5. Pour the milk into the pot, it should come about ½ way up the pork.
+(The pork should also have the fat-cap facing up.)

 6. Add in the garlic, herbs, and lemon peel.